 Capitalised software and work-in-progress are intangible assets developed in-house.
-Management exercises judgement in determining that the intangible asset meets the criteria to be capitalised as intangible assets in accordance with applicable accounting framework.
+Management exercises judgement in determining whether costs associated with the development of software meet the criteria to be capitalised as intangible assets in accordance with applicable accounting framework.
 Management also exercises judgment in determining the proportion of internal costs that are directly attributable to the development of intangible assets.